Skip to contentSkip to footer

 Always read the accompanying consumer medicine information leaflet, and ask your GP or pharmacist for advice if you have any questions.

-Manual (physical) therapies may be recommended as part of a treatment program for back pain.
-This may involve things like exercises, posture advice or massage, often with a physiotherapist.
+Physical therapies may be recommended as part of a treatment program for back pain.
+This may involve things like exercises, posture advice or massage with a physiotherapist.

 Surgery

 Back pain can usually be managed with some of the simple treatments listed above, but a small percentage of people may have ongoing problems.
-Back surgery is usually a last resort in people who have an underlying cause for their pain.
+Back surgery is usually a last resort.

 Bupa Health Programs